tmooney84/my_sqlite_ruby/README.md

 This application is comprised of a command-line parsing interface file (my_sqlite_cli.rb) and a second file that houses the SQL logic for performing CRUD functionality on CSV tables.

 ## Installation
-Clone the reposity using SSH:
+Clone the my_sqlite reposity using SSH:

 ```bash
 git clone git@git.us.qwasar.io:my_sqlite_196364_zb4-2n/my_sqlite.git